RomainTT/romaintt.github.io/_posts/2019-04-15-backup-nextcloud.md

 This allows the backup servers to save these directories into different locations and at different periods for instance.

-The daemon will be run from user `pi`.
+The daemon will be run from user `pi` (because the SSH connection is made with this user).
 To give this user read access to Nextcloud files, `pi` has been added to the group `www-data`.
 In this way `pi` user cannot write anything in Nextcloud directories, even without the option `read only`: double security!

+One could also create and use a dedicated user for the backup tasks, avoiding to use the very common user `pi` known by every malware…

 ### Configure the SSH connection